 Abstract: FCC authority to govern Equal Employment Opportunity (EEO) responsibilities of cable television operators was codified in the Cable Communications Policy Act of 1984.
-This authority was extended to television broadcast licensees and other multi-channel video programming distributors in the Cable and Television Consumer Protection Act of 1992.
+This authority was extended to television broadcast licensees and other multi-channel video programming distributors (MVPDs) in the Cable and Television Consumer Protection Act of 1992.
 In the Second Report and Order, the FCC adopted new EEO rules and policies.
 This action was in response to a decision of the U.S. Court of Appeals for the District of Columbia Circuit that found prior EEO rules unconstitutional.
-The Third Notice of Proposed Rulemaking (NPRM) requests comment as to the applicability of the EEO rules to part-time employees.
-The Third Report and Order adopted revised forms for broadcast station and MVPDs Annual Employment Report.
-In the Fourth NPRM, comment was sought regarding public access to the data contained in the forms.
+The Third Notice of Proposed

+Rulemaking (NPRM) requested comment as to the applicability of the EEO rules to part-time employees.
+The Third Report and Order adopted revised forms for broadcast station and MVPD Annual Employment Reports.
+The 2021 NPRM sought to update the existing record.